RoseLeighton/HackableDEF/md/tmp.md

 #Acknowledgements

-The Hackable City is an on-going research project on the role of digital media in the process of citymaking that resulted from cooperation between One Architecture and The Mobile City Foundation.
+The Hackable City is a research project on the role of digital media in the process of citymaking that resulted from cooperation between One Architecture and The Mobile City Foundation.
 The project investigates the opportunities of digital media technologies for the